Avadh Saxena: Academic career

-Avadh has more than 525 publications with over 16,500 citations and an h-index of 63 (Google Scholar).
-He has also co-edited 6 Springer books in addition to several special journal issues.
+Avadh has more than 525 publications and has co-edited 6 Springer books in addition to several special journal issues.
 He has recently written a book on the topic of phase transitions in materials (Cambridge University Press).
 In addition, he has co-organized about 60 international conferences on various research topics.

 His main research interests include phase transitions, optical, electronic, vibrational, transport and magnetic properties of functional materials, device physics, soft condensed matter, geometry, topology and nonlinear phenomena.
 Recently he has been coordinating theoretical efforts at LANL in the context of Beyond Moore's Law quantum computing.

 Saxena completed his PhD at the Temple University in 1986 under the supervision of James D. Gunton.
 In 1990 he was a visiting scientists at Los Alamos National Laboratory, becoming a Technical Staff Member in 1993.
 He is an affiliate professor at the KTH Royal Institute of Technology, and adjunct professor at the University of Barcelona, University of Crete, Greece, Virginia Tech, and University of Arizona.
 Avadh serves on many international advisory committees/boards, e.g., ICOMAT, CIMTEC, Deployable Quantum Computing, etc.